vhladko/cybellum/README.md

 Please use the provided starter App as a foundation for your implementation.
 Feel free to make use of the available dependencies and resources to accomplish the task efficiently.

-Here are the expertise and skills we would like you to demonstrate while developing the login page. **Please read carefully**:
+Here are the expertise and skills we would like you to demonstrate while developing the login page.
+**Please read carefully**.

+Basics.

+* **Run Present Mode in Figma**: Check how elements interact with a user on page.
+Check different states.
+* **Slicing, Mockup compliance**: Be attended to details.
+Be sure that UI elements and composition match provided mockup.
+Width, height, colors, spacing and other properties of elements are highly valuable in this test.
+* **Material UI**: Utilize Material UI components and styles to create a visually appealing and responsive login form that closely matches the mockup design.
+* **Styling**: All the styling elements should be in Styled Components, MUI default theme or MUI `sx` components property.
+Don’t use inline styling or scss/css files.

+**Review your code, components and layout here.\
+Make sure that UI components matching provided mockup: sizes, spacings, colors, hover states, etc...\
+Make sure layout is looking good on different screen sizes.**

+Only if you are sure you complete the Basics, you may continue.

 * **Project Files and Folders**: Demonstrate your understanding of the importance of project organization and maintainability by creating a well-structured project and folder architecture.
 Follow best practices for organizing components, styles, utilities, and other relevant files to ensure scalability and ease of maintenance.
 * **React**: Showcase your proficiency in React by structuring the login page components and managing the application state efficiently.
-* **Material UI**: Utilize Material UI components and styles to create a visually appealing and responsive login form that closely matches the mockup design.
-* **Styling**: All the styling elements should be in Styled Components, MUI default theme or MUI `sx` components property.
-Don’t use inline styling or scss/css files.
 * **Redux**: Implement Redux to manage the authentication state, including actions and reducers for handling login functionality.
 * **Form Validation**: Validate user input and display appropriate error messages for invalid inputs, such as invalid email or password formats.
 * **Routing**: Set up routing using React Router to navigate between pages, such as the login page and potential future pages.